 DANCE: Dance classes continue in the evenings, and this is priority rehearsal time for Dance Intensive campers.

 Campers and staff return to cabins at 8:00.
-Since every camper has his or her own schedule during activity periods consisting of rehearsals, classes, time in the art studios or the sports area, this is an important time to ‘re-group’ at the cabin before the meal.
+Since every camper has their own schedule during activity periods consisting of rehearsals, classes, time in the art studios or the sports area, this is an important time to ‘re-group’ at the cabin before the meal.

 These cabin times are part of our balance between structure and freedom in the program; although very little time is spent as a ‘cabin group’ during the day, these times are important to keep each busy day flowing smoothly.

 The majority of our nights are filled with theatrical productions, dance and music concerts, camper cabarets and special events including movie nights, dj dances, and a band night each session.
-The nights are a particularly important part of what makes Ballibay a special place; over the course of three weeks at camp, a camper will see and/or participate in at least 3 cabarets, 5 plays, 2 musicals, a band night, a dance and/or ensemble concert, a dj dance, 2 movie nights, and a bonfire with songs & stories!
+The nights are a particularly important part of what makes Ballibay a special place; over the course of three weeks at camp, a camper will see and/or participate in cabarets, plays, musicals, a band night, a dance concert, a dj dance, 2 movie nights, a jam night, and a bonfire with songs & stories!

 Campers not involved in the performing arts have live entertainment almost every night, and campers in the performing arts have a wide variety of performance opportunities, and constant inspiration!